Go Back

 Ingredients

-• 2 fresh Thai chile peppers seeded and minced
+• 2 small Thai chile peppers seeded and minced, fresh or dried

 • 1 stalk lemongrass quartered

-• 2 tbsp 30 ml fresh lime juice
+• 2 tbsp lime juice ideally fresh, but bottled works too

 Serving Add Ins Per Pint

-• 2 tbsp 30 ml red onion slivers (for serving)
+• 2 tbsp red onion slivers for serving

 • Lime wedges for serving